-Upon entering the restaurant I was shocked at how big it was, and not just in comparison to the very small Toad Hall, Colonel Hathi’s Pizza Outpost is massive.
+Upon entering the restaurant I was shocked at how big it was, and not just in comparison to the very small Toad Hall.
+Colonel Hathi’s Pizza Outpost is massive!
 It is themed as a colonial outpost, as one would expect, with lots of jungle props, beautiful paintings and a huge tree in the center of the building.
-That tree has birds, and not just any old birds – animatronic parrots.
-Like the pigeons over at Videopolis, these seem to be some of the lesser known, or ar least talked about animatronics in Disneyland Paris.
-The lightsahdes over the tables are exquisite, showing maps from years ago, and matched in beauty by some of the other wall and ceiling mounted lights.
+The tree has birds, and not just any old birds – animatronic parrots!
+Like the pigeons over at Videopolis, these seem to be some of the lesser known, or ar least talked about, animatronics in Disneyland Paris.
+The lampshades over the tables are exquisite, showing maps from years ago, and matched in beauty by some of the other wall and ceiling mounted lights.
 Hey, you know me by now – lights are a big thing here.

 Would we return to Colonel Hathi’s Pizza Outpost in Disneyland Paris?
 To look at the decor and to see a painting that a friend has on display, yes.
 To eat the food, unfortunately not.
-Even for food fast it wasn’t up to the standard I’d expect to get in Disneyland Paris.
+Even for counter service, it wasn’t up to the standard I’d expect to get in Disneyland Paris.